chase-kusterer/chase-kusterer.github.io/_pages/about.md

       const src = doc.querySelector('.map-legend');  // legend already inside career_map2.html
       if (!src) return;

-      // Copy the legend items into the proxy; keep layout via our CSS proxy.innerHTML = src.innerHTML;
+      // Copy the legend’s items into the proxy (keeps it horizontal via our CSS) proxy.innerHTML = src.innerHTML;

       // Hide the legend inside the iframe to avoid duplication